 In 1919 the men of America started the process to grant women equal rights.
 On August 18, 1920, the 19th amendment gave women the right to vote.
 The 19th amendment guarantees all American women the right to vote.
 This, a significant victory that took decades of agitation and protests to accomplish.
 Here we are 100 years later, and we are still not paid equally.
 I formed this foundation in September of 2017 We are founded by women to support female youth in our communities

 We are in the early stages of building this online community where people can share their stories of empowerment to inspire others.
 We have the vision to empower all women, and we believe in the future, this website will be a resource to connect all women and build strength through mentorship and education.

 As women who work just as hard as men, we deserve equal pay.
 Therefore, we are activists in the women march.
 We support women’s rights as a nonprofit foundation by working with schools, shelters, local chambers of commerce, and other female-driven charities.

-With your support, we will banish sexual harassment while we aim to eradicate the bullying of women.
+With your support, we will banish sexual harassment and end the violence against women while we aim to eradicate the bullying of girls and women.